 M.A. and Ph.D.
 Programs in Russian and Second Language Acquisition at Bryn Mawr College

-The Department of Russian at Bryn Mawr College offers currently enrolled students the distinctive opportunity to study Second Language Acquisition and Russian at the master's and doctoral levels.
-This coeducational graduate program enables current students to explore the most recent scholarship in the field and to conduct independent research on the teaching and learning of Russian as a second language.
+The Department of Russian at Bryn Mawr College previously offered a program in Second Language Acquisition and Russian at the master's and doctoral levels.
+This coeducational graduate program enabled students to explore the most recent scholarship in the field and to conduct independent research on the teaching and learning of Russian as a second language.

 Second Language Acquisition (SLA) is a relatively new, rapidly advancing field, which uses empirically based research methods to address larger cognitive, cultural, psycholinguistic, and other domains closely connected with the teaching and learning of Russian.
 Graduate students in the department have taken specialized seminars on such topics as theories of SLA, testing methods, curriculum design, skills assessment, and language policy, as well as traditional graduate courses in Old Church Slavonic, the history of Russian, and the structure of contemporary Russian.
 All doctoral students have also taken a proseminar in SLA and a doctoral seminar on scholarly research and writing methods.